 |Hash & Cannabis Concentrates

 ||Less than 5g: misdemeanor (1 yr., $2,000); more than 5g: misdemeanor (1 yr., $5,000)

-Note: State laws are always subject to change at any time through the enactment of newly signed legislation, decisions from higher courts, and other means.
-You should contact a New Hampshire drug crime attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
+While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching

 Research the Law

 New Hampshire Marijuana Law: Related Resources

 Don't Face New Hampshire Marijuana Charges Alone: A Lawyer Can Help

 Even with greater liberalization of marijuana laws across the country, you could still find yourself facing drug charges related to marijuana.
 However, an experienced criminal defense attorney will understand the current state of the law and can help you build the strongest defense possible.
 Reach out to one near you today to learn more.